nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command will require two flags, and one optional flag:
 - `n/`: To be followed by the to-be-added contact name.
-- `e/`: To be followed by the email of the new contact
+- `e/`: To be followed by the email of the new contact.
-- `p/`: (Optional flag) To be followed by the email of the new contact.
+- `p/`: (Optional flag) To be followed by the phone number of the new contact.

 Format: `add contact n/NAME e/EMAIL p/PHONE_NUMBER`
 - Specifying a phone number is optional.
-- When adding a duplicate name, Plannit will override the old entry.
+- When adding a duplicate name, Plannit will display an error message.
 - Phone numbers are compulsory to be exactly 8 digits and without country code.

 Examples: